-.. and how it inspired me to try and look beyond my own diagnosis, believing I too might yet have some goals left to achieve, albeit of course that once you’re plucked away from the rat race and the daily cares and worries of most – because you’ve been reeling for a couple of years, trying to come to terms with this crappy card some creepy cosmic croupier has dealt you – in clear bold letters framing that famous Big Picture view offered to those who haven’t sailed through life unscathed, to put it mildly, is the message that whatever you choose to do while you see your time running out, better had be about something more than merely making sure you yourself are comfortable.
+Of course, it’s worth bearing in mind that once you’re plucked away from the rat race and the daily cares and worries of most other fellow Earth dwellers and you’ve been reeling for a couple of years while trying to find a way of dealing with this crappy card some creepy cosmic croupier has dealt you – in clear bold letters framing that Big Picture view familiar to those who haven’t sailed through life unscathed but have learnt some ‘actionable take-outs’, is the message that whatever you choose to do while you see your time running out, better had be about something more than merely making sure you yourself are comfortable.

-To me, that’s no longer a satisfactory definition of living.
-It has to be about contributing, doing something out there for others, for new frantic and frazzled sufferers, as well as their carers, husbands and wives, partners, families and friends.
+To me, that’s no longer a satisfactory definition of a life worth living.
+It has to be about contributing, doing something out there for others; new frantic and frazzled sufferers, as well as their carers, husbands and wives, partners, families and friends.

-The 2-second bit where she fumbles with the belt loops on her jeans and those bloody bloody belts that never ever fit properly, got me right in the smacker when I saw it first.
+The 2-second bit where she fumbles with the belt loops on her jeans and those bloody belts that never ever fit properly, got me right in the smacker when I saw it first.

 That’s not being negative, it’s being realistic.
 I think the most insulting thing anyone can do is pretend to know better than the person standing stammering and shaking in front of you..

 I almost caught up with Kathleen Kiddo during my last telco journo jaunt to Silicon Valley but the demi-gods of travel logistics and UB40 hit single based domestic calamities stood in our way.